Who isn’t offering free two-factor authentication these days? Our CTO Chris Russell explains why free is not always free when it comes to 2FA.

 Loss of Control

 In addition, accepting free “off-the-shelf” authentication solutions offered by the likes of Cloud service providers may be a compromise to security or have an unnecessary impact on usability.
-By implementing a tunable authentication solution you do not need to make this compromise and that access to data is always at the control of your enterprise, so you are making no compromises with your data security.
+By implementing a customisable authentication solution you do not need to make this compromise and that access to data is always at the control of your enterprise, so you are making no compromises with your data security.